gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideA11y.md

 An ARIA `role` attribute is added to HTML elements to define widgets and page structure elements that can be interpreted by a reader application/device, and therefore describes the way the widget should behave.
 A role is static and does not change over the lifetime of a widget.
 Some examples of ARIA roles: `tree`, `menubar`, `menuitem`, and `tab`.
 The ARIA role of a widget is expressed as a DOM attribute named `role` with its value set to one of the ARIA role strings.

 There are also ARIA properties and states.
 ARIA states supply information about the changes in the web page that can be used for alerts, notification, navigation assistance.
 The state is changed as a result of an user interaction and developers should consider changing the widget state when handling user actions.
-For example, a checkbox widget could be in the states &quot;checked&quot; or &quot;unchecked&quot;.
+For example, a checkbox widget could be in the states "checked" or "unchecked".
 A state is dynamic and should be updated during user interaction.
 Some examples of ARIA states: `aria-disabled`, `aria-pressed` and `aria-expanded`.
 An ARIA property is a characteristic feature of a widget that can change over time but more rarely than the ARIA state, and is often not changed as a result of user action.
 Examples of properties are `aria-haspopup`, `aria-label` and `aria-level`, which are semantic information about the interactivity between the page layout and a particular widget.
 ARIA states and properties are DOM attributes themselves &mdash; for example, to express that a toggle button widget has been pressed, we need to add the attribute `aria-pressed = 'true'` to the widgets HTML element.
 As another example,  a textarea widget that has a popup attached when in focus will have the attribute `aria-haspopup = 'true'`.

 The role of a widget determines the set of states and properties that it supports.
 A widget with the role of `list`, for example, would not expose the `aria-pressed` state but will have the `aria-expanded` state.